hexalang/Hexa/docs/reference.md

 Math.sin(1) // Can call into the namespace (here `Math`) directly

-// Instead the whole or partial content of the namespace can be imported import Math // Wildcard import of everything within the namespace (e.g. all static fields and associated types from the namespace) sin(1) // The `sin` is now available in the current scope
+// Instead the whole or partial content of the namespace can be imported import Math // A wildcard import of everything within the namespace (e.g. all static fields and associated types from the namespace) sin(1) // The `sin` is now available in the current scope

 // Can import static fields into current scope and associated types (e.g. `sin()`)